Rejection: The Aftermath | Post 14By Sarah Fader

 After I was rejected by Amazing University, I moped around for few days, okay more like a few weeks, and then one day, as I was sitting on the couch feeling sorry for myself, I thought “Wait a minute, I still have two other schools that I’m waiting to hear by from.”

 All is not lost.
-Just because I didn’t get into my first choice, doesn’t mean I don’t have a shot at the other two schools.
+Just because I didn’t get into my first choice, doesn’t mean I don’t have a shot at the other two speech pathology schools.

 My big concern is still the pre-requisite issue.
-When I spoke to the graduate admissions counselor over at Amazing University, she said that there are many candidates that do not have pre-requisites before starting the speech program.
+When I spoke to the graduate admissions counselor over at Amazing University, she said that there are many candidates that do not have pre-requisites before starting speech pathology programs.
 But I’m not sure if the other two schools I applied to have the same pool of candidates

 I emailed one school to find out what the deal is, and I’m waiting to hear back.
 Apparently it takes them five business days to read an email.